 On a sheet pan, drizzle the sweet potato with 1 tablespoon oil; season generously with salt and pepper and toss to coat.
 Spread in an even layer and roast, stirring halfway through, until the potato is tender and lightly browned, 20 to 25 minutes.
 Meanwhile, start the picadillo.

 Prep the onion, capers, and olives

 - Rinse the capers.

 - Thinly slice the olives crosswise, checking for any pits.

-Cook the turkey picadillo
+Cook the picadillo

 Add the capers, picadillo sauce base, raisins, bay leaf, and ½ cup [1 cup] water and bring to a boil, then reduce to a simmer.
-Cook, stirring occasionally, until the turkey is cooked through and the sauce has thickened slightly, 2 to 3 minutes.
+Cook, stirring occasionally, until your protein is cooked through and the sauce has thickened slightly, 2 to 3 minutes.
 Stir in the olives and cook until heated through, about 1 minute.
 Remove from the heat and season to taste with salt and pepper.
 Discard the bay leaf.

 - Scrub the sweet potato.